modelscope/ReMe/docs/vector_store_api_guide.md

     batch_size=32                # Batch size for embedding generation )

-# Pass to vector store
+# Pass to vector store (example with LocalVectorStore)
+# You can also use: ChromaVectorStore, EsVectorStore, or MemoryVectorStore
 vector_store = LocalVectorStore(
     embedding_model=embedding_model,
     store_dir="./vector_store"